Self-consistent quantum measurement tomography based on semidefinite programming: Semidefinite programs for measurement tomography

 At first sight this seems to be a min-max problem over a non-linear objective function (because of the norm), but one can easily transform it into an SDP by noticing that the biggest absolute value of an entry of a vector $\textbf{x}$ is the minimum value of $\delta\geq0$ such that $-\delta\textbf{1}\leq \textbf{x}\leq \delta\textbf{1}$, where $\textbf{1}=(1,\cdots,1)^T$.
 Thus, the optimisation problem \eqref{eqn:normInfSDP} can be rewritten as

-Now the problem involves just a minimisation of a single parameter $\delta$.
+Now the problem involves just a minimisation of a single parameter $\delta$ (this is the reason we call it the single-delta SDP).
 Once an instance of this SDP is solved, we have both the solution $\delta^*$ and the effects $\{\Pi_k^*\}$ that satisfy all the constraints (i.e. define a valid POVM).
 Moreover, the SDP has a very neat interpretation: $\delta$ can be seen as a perturbation to the frequencies $f_{jk}$, so that the solution of the SDP $\delta^*$ quantifies the minimum amount of perturbation we need to add to the frequencies so that they have a quantum realisation.
 For instance, if $\delta^*=0$, no perturbation is needed and we can find effects $\{\Pi_k\}$ such that $\Tr(\rho_j\Pi_k)=f_{jk}$ $\forall~j,k$.